Rachni/masqueraDB/readme.md

 ### 🌍 Readme in Other Languages

 - [README in Spanish](#readme-en-espa%C3%B1ol)
+-
-# README (English)
+- # README (English)

 ## 🌐 MasqueraDB

 MasqueraDB is a backend application designed for managing characters, chronicles, and users, primarily through a console-based user interface.
-It provides robust tools for data manipulation and serves as a foundation for more advanced systems.
+This project was created as the final project for the first year of a web development program, with the goal of practicing Java and database management concepts.

+You can view the project repository on GitHub [here](https://github.com/Rachni/masqueraDB/).

 ### ✨ Features